neondatabase/neon/docs/rfcs/033-storage-controller-drain-and-fill.md

 "warmest" tenants in the fill.

-Given that the number of tenants by the storage controller will be fairly low for the foreseable future, the first implementation could simply query the pageserver for secondary status.
+Given that the number of tenants by the storage controller will be fairly low for the foreseable future, the first implementation could simply query the tenants for secondary status.
 This doesn't scale well with increasing tenant counts, so eventually we will need new pageserver API endpoints to report the sets of "warm" and "cold" nodes.